isagitanjiro/Tanjiro/README.md

 ## 🔥 Why ZenChain?
 - Love the focus on **DeFi & cross-chain bridging**.
-- Excited by the builder-first approach & upcoming tools.
+- Excited by the builder approach & upcoming tools.
 - Want to contribute both as a **developer & community leader** to drive adoption.